emanguy/Curse-of-Strahd/Locations/Barovia/Mad Mage's Mansion.md

 > You see an elk standing on a rocky spur about sixty feet away.
 Suddenly, it assumes the form of a man in tattered black robes.
 His hair and beard are long, black, and streaked with gray, and his eyes crackle with eldritch power.

 * The [[Mad Mage of Mount Baratok]] lives in the woods here
+* If the characters cure the mage of his madness